turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 * Create your list of 4 warm contacts and 4 cold contacts and decide on 1 action step that you'll take for networking.

-* **Professional Coaching:** You can reach out to Allison (@allison_reu_singer on Slack) through [this sign-up form](https://go.oncehub.com/AllisonReuSinger) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
+* **Professional Coaching:**
    * What is professional coaching?
 Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
 What topics could be covered?
 Whatever you want!
 Some popular topics are:
         * Stress management
         * Organization and time management
         * Career transition guidance
         * Using your Pairin data for growth

-    * All coaching sessions are completely confidential.
+   * You can sign up for small group coaching sessions with Emma [here](https://go.oncehub.com/EmmaByers).
+   * If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer). l.